-- used to interpret student results for Acadience Math.
-Acadience Data Management will calculate the can also use this worksheet to calculate the composite score.
+· to interpret student results for Acadience Math.
+Acadience Data Management will calculate the o use this worksheet to calculate the composite score.

 Name: Class:

-Beginning of Year Benchmark
+, Beginning of Year Benchmark

 Comp Score =

 + C&A Score =

 Math Composite Score (C&A + Comp) =

 Do not calculate the Composite Score if any of the values are missing.

 Middle of Year Benchmark

 Comp Score =

 + C&A Score =

 Math Composite Score (C&A + Comp) =

 Do not calculate the Composite Score if any of the values are missing.

 End of Year Benchmark

 Comp Score =

 + C&A Score =

 Math Composite Score (C&A + Comp) =

+Do not calculate the Composite Score if any of the values are missing.